MADE-Apps/legerity/docs/articles/features/telerik-for-uwp.md

 ---
 uid: telerik-for-uwp-element-wrappers
-title: Using the Telerik for UWP element wrappers | Legerity
+title: Using the Telerik for UWP element wrappers
 ---

 # Using the Telerik for UWP element wrappers